 Note: To start your system in Safe Mode press F4 or choose F5 to enter Safe Mode with Networking.

 3. Safe Mode on a black or blue screen

 In case you face a sudden black or blue screen of death issue with some error messages, you should try these steps-

 Note: In case the Bitlocker is on, do note its ID key before going ahead otherwise you will fail to enter safe mode.

-- At first, press Power button approx 5 seconds and wait till it shuts down completely.
+- At first, press the Power button approx 5 seconds and wait till it shuts down completely.

-- Repeat this process for more than 2 times until you receive Preparing Automatic Repair window.
+- Repeat this process for more than 2 times until you receive the Preparing Automatic Repair window.

-- In Windows Recovery Environment (winRE), select Troubleshoot followed by Advanced options.
+- In the Windows Recovery Environment (winRE), select Troubleshoot followed by Advanced options.

-- Again click Startup Settings on next screen followed by Restart button.
+- Again click Startup Settings on the next screen followed by the Restart button.

 When your PC restarts, press F5 to boot into Safe Mode with Networking.